MartieLiu/CS-411-Project/README.md

 # CS-411-Project
-This include code and database
+This repository contains all the codes and databases used for the final project demonstration.